canonical/pebble/docs/reference/index.md

 ## Pebble in containers

-When Pebble is configured as a client connected to a remote system (for example, a separate container), you can use subcommands on the client to manage the remote system.
+When the Pebble daemon is running inside a remote system (for example, a separate container), you can manage the remote system using subcommands on the Pebble client.

 ```{toctree}
 :titlesonly: